XProc: Example

 The exact date and time recorded in the timestamp attribute is of course dependent on the date and time the pipeline is executed.

-Understanding and learning XProc

-The learning page of the XProc website contains links to all the learning and reference materials the XProc community group is aware of.
-There is a special 101 section with introductory learning materials.

 History

 Ideas for something, some programming language, for processing were there right from the beginnings of XML, at the end of the twentieth century.
 But it was not until the end of 2005 that the W3C started a working group called the XML Processing Model Working Group.
 This resulted in the recommendation for XProc 1.0 dated May 11, 2010.

 There were various attempts to create working XProc 1.0 processors.
 The only two currently available as open source products that implement the full 1.0 standard are XML Calabash and MorganaXProc.

 After the release of version 1.0, the XProc working group continued debating a next version.
 Ideas were raised for version 2.0.
 This was based on a non-XML syntax which didn’t raise a lot of support from the community.
 Engagement in the working grouped waned and in 2016 it ceased to exist.

 In June 2017 the XProc Next Community Group was founded and started working on a new version, now completely XML based.
 Because this was a completely different approach than the 2.0 initiative, the version number was increased to 3.0.
 A stable version was released on 12 September 2022.

 In 2024 the working group started work on a minor update which was released as XProc 3.1 on 29 May 2025.
 It fixes a few errata in the language specification and the standard step library and also publishes the following step libraries as finished specifications: